Do you ever feel like you’re shouting into a void when you write your blog post titles?

 Relevance is vital when it comes to headlines.

-A good headline is like the icing on the cake – it’s the finishing touch that can make or break your article.
+A good headline is like the icing on the cake – the finishing touch can make or break your article.

 A well-written headline is essential for grabbing readers’ attention and making them want to learn more about your topic.